 Shallow draft sailing craft still manoeuvre the oyster beds, sharing space on the beach with many small pleasure boats, but "The Favourite", in the top photo, harks back to Whitstable's Victorian fishery.She was the last of the traditional wooden oyster yawls in Whitstable and the only one now in public ownership.
 Built in 1890, she was a working vessel until machined gunned in 1944 during WWII.
 Now, she sits surrounded by wildflowers in a narrow garden on a street called Island Wall.

-Follow the story of Whitstable's oyster yawls and other marine traditions (the diving helmet was invented in here) at the town's museum and gallery on Oxford Street in Whitstable.
-Adult admission is £3; students admission is £1, and four children up to 16, per family, are free.Continue to 4 of 4 below.
+Follow the story of Whitstable's oyster yawls and other marine traditions (the diving helmet was invented here) at the town's museum and gallery on Oxford Street in Whitstable.
+Adult admission is £3; students admission is £2, and one child is admitted free with each paying adult..

 Fisherman's Huts Are Now Quirky Hideaways